docker/docs/content/registry/notifications.md

 Events have a well-defined JSON structure and are sent as the body of notification requests.
 One or more events are sent in a structure called an envelope.
 Each event has a unique ID that can be used to uniquely identify incoming requests, if required.
-Along with that, an _action_ is provided with a _target_, identifying the object mutated during the event.
+Along with that, an action is provided with a target, identifying the object mutated during the event.

 The fields available in an `event` are described below.